jamesshore/quixote/docs/QPage.md

 });
 ```

+**Compatibility Notes:**

-**Compatibility Note:** There is no standard way to get the dimensions of the page.
+* There is no standard way to get the dimensions of the page.
 We have implemented a solution that works on our tested browsers, but it may not work on all browsers.
 If you use the properties on this class, perform a visual check to make sure it's working as expected, and please report compatibility problems.

+* The current solution for page dimensions only works on pages in standards mode.
+Specifically, they have been tested on pages using `<!DOCTYPE html>`.
+It does *not* work on pages without a doctype.
+If support for an alternate (or no) doctype is important to you, please let us know by opening an issue.

-**Additional Notes:** See the compatibility and pixel-rounding notes on [QElement's descriptors](QElement.md).
+* See also the compatibility and pixel-rounding notes in [QElement's "descriptors" section](QElement.md).